Influenza Treatment (Antimicrobial)

 What's new / Latest updates

 Annual vaccination is essential for all those at risk of influenza.
-See Public Health Scotland recommendations for Treatment and Prophylaxis of Influenza.
+See Public Health Scotland and UKHSA recommendations for treatment and prophylaxis of Influenza.
 For otherwise healthy adults, antivirals are NOT recommended.

 - 65 years or over

-Intravenous zanamivir should only be used if the patient is unable to adequately absorb oral oseltamivir or use inhaled zanamivir.
+- If oral, nasogastric or inhaled routes are unsuitable: intravenous zanamivir can be considered.
 See manufacturer's information for dosing in adults, children aged 6 years and over and in renal impairment.

 For glossary of terms see Glossary.